 Objectives and Key Results

-The Objectives and Key Results (OKRs) capability’s enablers include Enterprise OKRs, Portfolio OKRs, Program OKRs, and Team OKRs.
+The Objectives and Key Results (OKRs) capability supports creating objectives that are measured by key results.
 Each capability within the Planview Capability Framework has a distinct set of features and functionality, business processes, best practices, and analytics and reports that deliver value to customers in the form of specific business outcomes.

 Best Practices